Answered By: [Unclaimed] Last Updated: May 22, 2019 Views: 37

 As you can see, we have access to this title from several different databases, and it lists the dates the title is available.
 In this case, we have the ability to retrieve articles that were published between July 1, 2002 to the current issue.
 However, if an article was from before 2002, a user would need to submit an Interlibrary Loan request to get the article from a different institution.
 If there is no access available, a link to the Interlibrary Loan form will appear.

-Interlibrary Loan requests are handled through the submission of an online form found here: Interlibrary Loan (ILL).
+Interlibrary Loan requests are handled through the submission of an online form found on the Request an Item page.
 A user will fill out the form and every effort will be made to fulfill the request, if possible.
 There is no guarantee that it will be possible, but the ILL Department will be in communication with the submitter if it is not able to get access to the article.

 Chat with a Librarian